libremfg/rhize-docs/content/deploy/install/services.md

 Install the router with these steps:

-1. In your build repo, modify the router YAML file with your code editor.
-Edit any necessary overrides.
+1. Modify the router Helm YAML file as needed.
 1. Install with Helm:

     ```bash